 Professional learning is also provided by a number of partner organizations, including the two statewide world language organizations - NYSAFLT (the New York State Association of Foreign Language Teachers) and NYSAWLA (the New York State Association of World Language Administrators), as well as regional organizations within our state.
 Click the link below to explore these learning opportunities.

 The World Language Leadership Council was created to provide a regular forum for world language educators and administrators to discuss and share their questions, concerns, and suggestions with NYSED.
 The Council will also serve as an additional means of communicating information and initiatives regarding world language programs to the field, complementing our professional learning offerings, website, and newsletter.
-Teachers, including those who serve as the world language department chairperson, and administrators who serve as a director of world languages may join.
-We ask you to limit membership in the Council to one person per school plus a district-level employee, if desired.
-The Council will meet virtually (via Zoom), for one hour on one Monday of the month from September to June.
+Membership is open to teachers of world languages, department chairpersons, administrators, and school counselors.
+The Council will meet virtually (via Zoom) for one hour on one Wednesday of the month from September to June.
 Attendance at meetings is completely voluntary and CTLE credit will be awarded on a semester basis for those meetings attended.
 Interested educators should complete this brief Google form with their name and contact information.
-Links to join the meetings will be sent out on a rolling basis as forms are received.
-All meetings for 2021-22 will be on Mondays from 3:30-4:30 p.m.
+Previous members of the World Language Leadership Council do not need to re-register.
+Links to join the meetings will be sent out on a rolling basis.
+All meetings for 2022-23 will be on Wednesdays from 3:30-4:30 p.m.